 At the end of this month, I’ll be traveling to the East coast to do a couple of TV segments (yay!!) but this also means that I’ll be confined to managing my life, blog and business mostly, if not entirely, on the phone.
 I’ve been on my A-game testing out and putting together a list of best apps for fashion bloggers and now, my phone is souped up and ready to go with quite a few time savers.
 Or shall I say life savers?
 Either way, these are currently my favorites and I’m sure there are plenty more rockstar apps out there so if you know of any (don’t hold out on me!!):

-- Facetune for editing skin blemishes.
+Facetune is best for editing skin blemishes.
 Basically, it’s photoshop but dummy-proof.
 It’s great for outfit posts and selfies because it allows you to smooth skin, whiten teeth and even patch imperfections.

-- VSCO camera for photo editing.
+VSCO works wonders for photo editing.
 I like to use this app to automate my photo filters and prepare them for social sharing.
 There are a lot of editing apps, but I like this one because it duals a a camera, has minimal filter options, and allows you to automate the process so that your photos have a unique-to-your-personality style.

-- Latergram to schedule Instagram posts.
-Unfortunately, IG is a little stubborn Bee and it doesn’t allow you to pre-load posts.
+Unfortunately, IG doesn’t allow you third parties to schedule and post content.
 For that, I use Latergram to schedule and manage my Instagram feed.
 Although it doesn’t allow you to pre-schedule directly to IG, it gives you a calendar where you will load captions and photos. and get alerts when it’s time to post so that you can manually login and post to Instagram.

 Hope you guys enjoy my recommendations on the best apps for fashion bloggers!
 I’m always looking to discover more so, if you stumble on any, let’s geek out about it in the comments below.